Cage diving with great white sharks in June 2018

 Pelagic Trip

-After another successful expedition with Dr. Alessandro de Maddalena, we had a request from the group to do a Mako and Blue shark trip.
+After another successful expedition with Dr Alessandro de Maddalena, we had a request from the group to do a Mako and Blue Shark trip.
 With a perfect weather forecast, we headed off to Cape Point whereupon we were greeted by two very friendly humpback whales.
 We generally do see good numbers of humpback whales this time of the year as they are migrating up our east coast to Mozambique.
 They aren’t however always as friendly as these two particular whales were!

 We stopped a good distance away from them however they seemed to be extremely curious as they approached the boat on many occasions to inspect us.
 The sound of an exhaling whale at close quarters can never be anything other than thrilling!